-Every day, 365 days a year, like a sparkling word machine, we send a carefully chosen short poem, flash fiction, prose poem, interesting list, provocative quotation, or excerpt from a book or letter by the best authors on the planet.
+Every day (mostly), like a sparkling word machine, we send a carefully chosen short poem, flash fiction, prose poem, interesting list, provocative quotation, or excerpt from a book or letter by the best authors on the planet.
 A kind of commonplace book, one day at time, direct to your inbox.

 Q & A